liamhays/rk3566-mcu/rk3566_mcu_notes.md

 all memory-mapped registers (**not CSRs!**) (see the SCR1 EAS for info on these registers).

+**Also note:** I have no idea where these are located!
+The INTMUX registers are located in `MCU_INTC` memory space, and the TRM gives the impression that the timer registers are in this same space.
+However, that would cause the INTMUX and timer registers to overlap, and my probing shows that the `MCU_INTC` space has *only* INTMUX registers.

 ## MCU memory
 The SCR1 core provides an optional 64KB of tightly coupled memory.
 While the RK3566 provides 64KB `SYSTEM_SRAM`, it does not